Programming Code Examples, Explained

 ORDER BY s.salary DESC;

-How dynamic U.S. websites handle user input without refreshing the page.
+How modern websites handle clicks and input instantly, without reloading the whole page.

 import React, { useState } from 'react';